Welcome to our Reception Class Page!

 Remember in the video below we said to emphasise the LOWER CASE letters - not the capitals yet.
 The b will have capital B and the h will have capital H too, but please just focus on the lower case b and h, as with all the letters.

 Our Class Charity for this year will be Macmillan Cancer Care.
-Each class is going to raise funds throughout the year for a specific charity and we have a Penguin Moneybox in class for any spare coins you can send in and your child can add them to it.
-Thanks in advance.
-Any additional ideas to raise money over the year would be welcomed.
+We added £132.03 donated at the Nativity to our School Coffee Morning making a total of £675.73 for last term.
+Thank you to all who contributed.
+As you are probably aware each class is going to raise funds throughout the year for a specific charity and we have a Penguin Moneybox in class for any spare coins you can send in and your child can add them to it.
+Any additional ideas to raise money over the next two terms would be welcomed.
+Please don't be shy - if you have any ideas let us know.

-It can be paid weekly or any way you choose - but it is paid directly into class- not the Office - as we are the ones who do the shopping, the book keeping etc etc.
+It can be paid weekly or any way you choose - but it is paid directly into class- not the Office.

 If you tell your child the day you send in their Snack Money - then they can feel really grown - up and deliver it themselves.
 Otherwise it could travel back and forth a few times before it is discovered!